 The Legionella bacteria are found naturally in lakes, ponds, streams, and other freshwater environments, but it becomes a health risk when it multiplies to form high concentrations inside human-made water systems, such as cooling towers for industrial air conditioning systems, plumbing systems, evaporative condensers, pools and spas, decorative fountains, and even inside water hoses, showerheads, and faucets.
 Legionella bacteria cannot thrive in water systems that are routinely cleaned and properly maintained.

 Legionnaires Disease symptoms manifest in various forms of pulmonary distress, including coughing, shortness of breath, fever, muscle aches, and headaches.
 This form of pneumonia can also result in nausea, diarrhea, and confusion.
-The disease is often deadly, particularly among older patients.
+Older patients are particularly vulnerable to this disease.
 According to the U.S. Centers for Disease Control and Prevention (CDC), about one in ten people who contract Legionnaires Disease die.

 Outbreaks of Legionnaires Disease are on the rise throughout the U.S., triggering a significant increase in U.S. water litigation.
-According to the CDC, about 7,500 cases of the disease are reported by state health departments every year.
-But because it is an underdiagnosed and underreported disease, the actual number of cases is believed to be more than twice the reported number.
+According to the CDC, state health departments report about 7,500 cases of the disease every year.
+However, because it is an underdiagnosed and underreported disease, the actual number of cases is believed to be more than twice the reported number.
 Water litigation involving Legionnaires Disease has steadily grown alongside the number of outbreaks in the past two decades.

 Flint Water Crisis

 That is what happened in the Flint Water crisis – an ongoing public health crisis that started in Flint, Michigan, in 2014 after city officials started tapping the highly contaminated Flint River for drinking water.
 State and city officials made this change without first treating the water with an anti-corrosive agent to prevent leaching from lead pipes.
 In April 2019, a U.S. Judge found that the U.S. Environmental Protection Agency was also to blame for the crisis, saying evidence showed the agency “was well aware that the Flint River was highly corrosive and posed a significant danger of lead leaching” to Flint residents.

-As a result, as many as 12,000 children were exposed to harmful levels of lead.
+As a result, the contaminated water exposed as many as 12,000 children to harmful levels of lead.
 The water crisis also sickened at least 99 people with Legionnaires Disease, including 10 people who died.